shortlisted159/Hive-Hut/README.md

   build
 ```

-After this add .env variables to render.<br?
+After this add .env variables to render.<br>
 Change the instances of backend link from <br>client to the new provided link from deployed site from backend.<br>
 Deploy client!